philpackmohr/MLinR/README.md

 * produces confusion matrix

 # ToDo
-* make it easier for useres by producing a package
+* make it easier for users by producing a package
 * introduce more functionality by including more learners
 * by collaborating with others : You are welcome to join.